 Before you climb the last bit, you have to take off your shoes, cover….you know the drill.

-As you enter the plateau, you’ll be impressed by an enormous Buddha statue that you can reach over – yet another – flight of rock-carved steps.
+As you enter the plateau, an enormous Buddha statue will impress you.
+This also can only be reached over – yet another – flight of rock-carved steps.
 Be a bit careful, especially if the stairs are wet.

 From here, you have a grand view of the most important structure, the

 This is where Mr. Mahinda landed and this is where every pilgrim – and any other visitor – is going.
-Everyone but me, since I’m afraid of heights and these steps, too, are just carved into the rock.
+Everyone but me, since I’m afraid of heights.
+Also, these steps are just carved into the rock which makes them even scarier.
 Also, there is just a flimsy railing that I didn’t trust.

 The best thing about high rocks is that they look far more impressive when you do not stand on them, so here is my picture: